-PS 2: Project risk assessment, selection and design: A Project should be selected only where it has a legitimate purpose, is necessary, and provides value for money.
-A Project over a prescribed value threshold should be justified by a needs assessment, technical assessment and value for money assessment provided by a suitably skilled and independent third party.
-The project design should be based on the legitimate needs of the Project Owner and should not favour any particular Supplier.
+PS 2: Project selection, design and land acquisition: A proposed Project should be selected for construction, development or implementation only where it has a legitimate purpose, is necessary, and provides value for money for the Project Owner.
+A proposed Project over a prescribed value threshold should be justified by a needs assessment, technical assessment and value for money assessment provided by a suitably skilled and independent third party.
+The Project design should be based on the legitimate needs of the Project Owner and should not favour any particular Supplier.
+Land should be acquired by the Project Owner only if and to the extent that the acquisition: is lawful; is necessary for Project purposes; will provide value for money for the Project Owner; is at arm’s length and on market terms and conditions; and has been justified by a valuation and (where over a prescribed value threshold), by a written and objective needs assessment and value for money assessment, provided by a suitably skilled and independent third party.